 I don’t remember much of what I did in Seoul except for the food I ate.
-I was never hungry for my entire 10-day trip because my six traveling companions and I had only two agendas – eat and drink coffee while we discovered the back streets and main streets of Seoul.
+I was never hungry for my entire 10-day trip because my six traveling companions and I had only two agendas – eat street foods and drink coffee in the back streets and main streets of Seoul.

 We must have eaten every hour, stuffing ourselves with odeng, tteokbokki, cup chicken, Korean hot dogs and more.

 Here are the photos of what we ate:

 Gimbap (kimbap) or Korean rolls are just like Japanese sushi except wider in diameter.
 Gimbap are made from steamed rice with omelette, pickles, veggies and cucumbers rolled in seaweed.

 Tteokbokki or topokki is the most popular street food in Seoul.
 These are cylindrical rice cakes stir-fried with red chili paste (gochu jang) and some stalls add fish cakes or meat to the tteokbokki.
 According to Koreanfood.net, topokki was first recorded in Siuijeonseo, a cookbook published in the late 19th century.
 They were made in the palace by mixing white rice cakes with beef sirloin, sesame oil, soy sauce, scallion, pine nuts, iwatake mushrooms and ground sesame.
 In the 1950s, Koreans started using red chili paste to make topokki and it gained popularity in the 1970s.

 Today when you visit Seoul, you will find this cheap snack food with prices starting at 2,000 won (about $1.75).
 Photo below shows our favorite topokki stall located in Myeong-dong.
 This gentleman and his family have been setting up this huge tent for over 20 years.
 His topokki with fish cakes had tastier sauce; even the locals agreed.